silkthyme/studyspace/README.md

 #### Let Squiggly the Squid help determine the best study spot on campus!

-* Tired of vying for charging ports in crowded MU cafes or finding an empty spot at the Silo?
-Never fear, Squiggly is here :))

-* Created with almost-real-time WiFi data from OSISoft API
+Tired of vying for charging ports in crowded MU cafes or finding an empty spot at the Silo?
+Never fear, Squiggly is here.
+Created with almost-real-time WiFi data from OSISoft API